All Episodes

 Senator Barbara Boxer and Representative Jane Harmon assailed Bush for failing to punish Carl Rove for his alleged involvement in disclosing the name of a CIA operative.

-The Senate Democratic leadership urged rank and file senators to continue spotlighting Rove's involvement in the leaking of CIA operative Valerie Playham's identity.
+Roll Call says in a set of talking points issued Wednesday morning, the Senate Democratic leadership urged rank and file senators to continue spotlighting Rove's involvement in the leaking of CIA operative Valerie Playham's identity.

-Supreme Court nominee will not distract the country from the growing credibility problems of the White House Democrats were told to say.
+Supreme Court nominee will not distract the country from the growing credibility problems of the White House, Democrats were told to say.

-And echo, and you've heard the talking points, they're all out there saying that.
+And you've heard the talking points.

-Dingy Harry, Dingy Harry yesterday complaining about the fact that uh and he was wagging his finger at reporters, said you're gonna put Rove back on the front page.
+They're all out there saying that Dingy Harry, Dingy Harry yesterday complaining about the fact that he was wagging his finger at reporters, said, you're going to put Rove back on the front page.

-This is no but you can't just let Rove off this easy.
+You can't just let Rove off this easy.

 Blah, blah, blah.